KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 3. to click on the “Apply” button (after checking the checkbox, remember to click outside of the level list and then select apply).

-The user can also select the maximum rows to load by choosing one of the options in the drop down list (see :numref:`drillthoroughwindow`, (c)).
+The user can also select the maximum rows to load by choosing one of the options in the drop down list (see figure above, (c)).
 Finally, loaded data can be exported in csv format by clicking on the “Export” button.

 Refreshing model
 ~~~~~~~~~~~~~~~~